This camera has been sold under two different names: "Spectra" and

 launched under the Minolta name, but it was built by Polaroid.

 Most of these cameras have a plastic lens ("Quintic Lens"),

 but some SE cameras have a lens labeled "Glass Coated Lens" rather than

 "Quintic Lens".
+It is unclear whether this is a plastic lens with a coated glass in front of it or a glass element lens.
 Just to make it clear: Polaroid was capable of building

 high quality plastic lenses and even to coat them, these lenses age

 well.
 And keep in mind that modern zoom lenses have plastic elements

 Lens: 125mm f/10 3-element "Quintic" or "Glass Coated Lens" Shutter: electronic; range 2.8 (6?) sec - ~1/200 sec.
 Exposure: programmed automatic Automatic focus, uses Polaroid Sonar AF system.
 Infinity focus lock control.
 Focus distance indicator in viewfinder. (feet or meters) Built-in automatic electronic flash.
 Flash fires automatically, can be switched off permanently.
 Built-in self timer.
 Socket for electronic remote control.

 Polaroid Image System.

 A later model with glass coated lens.